Mergimberisha/databases/book_store/book_store_recipe.md

 # Model class
 # (in lib/student.rb)

-class Album
+class Book

   # Replace the attributes by your own columns.
-  attr_accessor :id, :title, :release_year, :artist_id
+  attr_accessor :id, :title, :author_name
 end

 # The keyword attr_accessor is a special Ruby feature